Macckster/PokerNet/README.md

 # PokerNet
 An artificial intelligence that plays poker.
+It failed miserably in every sense of the word.

 Created By Marcus Jansson and Lucas Berg.